emojicode/emojicode.github.io/src/reference/basics.md

 🍉
 ```

-It occours at the document level of a document.
+It occurs at the document level of a document.

 ## When to use Emojis?